The Department of Truth: Development and publication history

 Tynion was hesitant to launch a book at Image Comics due to the heavy financial and promotion investment of producing a creator-owned book under the Image system.
 However, he decided Image was the right home for a story containing such controversial material.

 Tynion had been interested in conspiracy fiction for a long period.
 In summer 2017, he re-watched the JFK film directed by Oliver Stone, leading him to envision the structure of The Department of Truth's first issue.

 Tynion decided that the "scratchy" art style which Bill Sienkiewicz and Dave Mckean produced in the 1980s and 1990s would be the right fit.
 He discovered Martin Simmonds's musician sketches on social media and pitched the idea of collaborating on the series, even though they had never met or worked together before.
 Originally planned for 15 issues (which Tynion could self-fund if sales were not strong), Simmonds agreed, but start on the project was delayed until Simmonds could complete his work on Punk is Dead and Dying is Easy for IDW.

 Simmonds chose to approach the book's artwork with a "kinetic, expressive aesthetic" to "enhance the paranoid feeling".
 To accomplish the series' signature look, he moved away from a digital art process and focused on using traditional media, collage, and photography elements.

 Turner's character was based in part on Tynion's own background, and his visual appearance was centered on the concept of a "nerdier version" of Robert Redford in Three Days of the Condor.

 Issue #1 was released in September 2020, with orders exceeding 100,000 copies.

 The Department of Truth Volume 1 was the best-selling graphic novel through Diamond Distributors in 2021.

+In October 2024, Tynion released The Department of Truth: Wild Fictions, a collection of original "case files" connected to The Department of Truth's activities in the late 20th Century.
+In addition to reprinting the Bigfoot story from TDOT #10 and 11, the book contained text-based chapters with illustrations by Simmonds, James Stokoe, Bill Sienkiewicz, Yuko Shimuzu, and Erica Henderson.